ropensci/mapscanner/README.md

 ## What does this package do for me?

-`mapscanner` is an **R** package that enables maps to be printed out, drawn on, scanned back in, and have the drawn components converted to spatial objects.
-It is intended for use in social surveys and similar endeavours in which printed paper maps are preferred over digital screens, and enables marks drawn by hand on paper maps to be converted to spatial objects.
-The use of paper maps is often advantageous because (i) they cost much less than computer devices otherwise needed for digital equivalents; and (ii) they may in many situations be deemed to yield more reliable or accurate results through removing the psychological barriers often associated with screen-based surveys.
-Currently [under
-review](https://github.com/ropensci/software-review/issues/330#event-2513283441)
-at [rOpenSci](https://ropensci.org).
+`mapscanner` is an **R** package that enables lines drawn by hand on maps to be converted to spatial objects.
+The package has two primary
+functions: one for producing maps, and one for rectifying hand-drawn lines to the coordinate system of the original map.
+The package is intended for use in social surveys and similar endeavours in which hand-drawn markings on maps need to be converted to spatial objects.
+Maps can be either paper- or screen-based.
+Markings on paper maps need to be scanned, photographed, or otherwise digitised, while maps with screen-based markings need to be saved as `.png`-format images.
+The package is currently [under review](https://github.com/ropensci/software-review/issues/330#event-2513283441) at [rOpenSci](https://ropensci.org).